KeithLin724/NYCU_Edge_AI_SGLang/README.md

 1. Start the SG-Lang server:

     ```sh
+    # Start the SG-Lang server with the default pre-built model (auto-download if not present)
     sh run_server.sh

+    # Or, specify a custom model path or Hugging Face repo
+    # sh run_server.sh <model_name_or_path>
     ```

 2. Run the throughput test script:

     ```sh
+    # Run throughput test with the default pre-built model
     python result-quant-sglang.py

+    # Or, specify a custom model path or Hugging Face repo
+    # python result-quant-sglang.py --model_name <model_name_or_path>
     ```

 ---